 Kusumi Lab

 Welcome to the Kusumi Lab.
 We use the power of genome biology to advance the conservation of threatened species and study the evolution of reptiles.
-We are also committed to advancing inclusion in science and fostering the success of future scientists from diverse backgrounds in genome biology.
+We are also committed to fostering the success of future scientists in genome biology.

 Evolution and Conservation